 Where a couple has separate incomes, their application for a medical card is assessed on the basis of their combined income.

 You must contact your nearest Health Centre for an application form or www.medicalcard.ie.
 If you are under 70 years of age ask for Form MC1 and if you are over 70 years of age ask for Form MC1a.

 Medical card assessments based on a means test make allowances for rent or mortgage payments, childcare expenses and travel to work expenses.
 Income is assessed after tax and PRSI are deducted.

 No. The medical card is not recognised outside Ireland.

 If you are not eligible for a medical card then you will be charged a fee for doctor and hospital services.
-However, if you do not qualify for a medical card you may be entitled to a reduced rate of medical card under the following schemes:
+However, if you do not qualify for a medical card you may qualify for a GP Visit Card.

 This card entitles holders to free GP services; however, they will have to pay for hospital services and a limited amount for prescription drugs.
 To apply for a GP Visit Card, you use the same application form for a medical card.
 While your GP Visit Card application is being processed, the HSE will also assess your entitlement for a full medical card.